kdave/btrfs-progs/Documentation/Common-features.rst

         holes, preallocation or zeroing a range

 FIEMAP
-        an ioctl that enumerates file extents, related tool is ``filefrag``
+        an ioctl that enumerates file extents, related tool is :command:`filefrag`

 filesystem label
-        another filesystem identification, could be used for mount or for better recognition, can be set or read by an ioctl or by command ``btrfs filesystem label``
+        another filesystem identification, could be used for mount or for better recognition, can be set or read by an ioctl or by command :command:`btrfs filesystem label`

 O_TMPFILE
         mode of open() syscall that creates a file with no associated directory